David Aufhauser: Awards

 The Treasury Department awarded Aufhauser the Alexander Hamilton Award.
 The award is the highest award that the Treasury Department gives.
 The FBI, CIA, Secret Service, and State Department also gave awards to Aufhauser for his service.

 Boards

 Aufhauser was a senior adviser to the Center for Strategic and International Studies (CSIS).
 In his role, he helped CSIS develop policy plans to curb terrorist financing.

 He is a trustee, advisor and board member to a number of organizations including the Atlantic Council, the Council on Foreign Relations, St. Albans School of Public Service, and the National Intelligence Council’s Global Markets Advisory Board.

-Personal
+Personal life

 Aufhauser was raised in Stony Brook, New York.
-He was born in New York City.
+He was born in New York City, and currently resides in Washington, D.C.

 Aufhauser has three children.
 During his confirmation hearing before the Senate Committee on Finance, Aufhauser made the room laugh when he joked that his daughter had recently been elected president of her seventh grade class, only to learn that they have term limits.